sebaolimpia/CardCostAPI/README.md

 }
 ```

-### 4.2.
+### 4.4.
 Users
 This functionality handles user logic.
-The application allows you to create
+The application allows to you to create
 a new administrator and list all existing users.

-#### 4.2.1.
+#### 4.4.1.
 Create administrator

 * **Verb:** `POST`